techservicesillinois/secdev-quarantinenetwork/docs/postman/README.md

 1. Open Postman and choose import
     ![image](https://user-images.githubusercontent.com/4566388/82709416-2aec6280-9c46-11ea-8fae-f197ca728b0f.png)

-1. Drag and drop (or click Upload Files and browse to) the /test/postman/ClearPass API.postman_collection.json file in the repo.
+1. Drag and drop (or click Upload Files and browse to) the /docs/postman/ClearPass API.postman_collection.json file (for example) in the repo.

 1. Double check the file information and click the import button.